Club Classics Vol. One

-Club Classics Vol. One (US title: Keep On Movin') is the debut album by the British group Soul II Soul.
-Released in 1989, the album featured the group's hit singles "Keep on Movin'" and "Back to Life (However Do You Want Me)", the latter of which was a UK number-one hit and the fifth best-selling single in the UK that year.
+Club Classics Vol. One (released as Keep On Movin' in North America) is the debut studio album by British musical collective Soul II Soul.
+It was released on 10 April 1989 through Virgin Records.
+The album featured the group's hit singles "Keep On Movin'" and "Back to Life (However Do You Want Me)", the latter of which was a UK number-one hit and the fifth best-selling single in the UK that year.
 The album also reached number one and was certified triple platinum by the British Phonographic Industry for sales in excess of 900,000 copies.

 In the United States, the album reached the Top 20 and was certified double platinum by the Recording Industry Association of America for sales in excess of two million copies.
 The single "Back to Life" was also a Top 10 hit in the US and was certified platinum.
 It found stronger success with R&B music listeners in the US, as the album went to No. 1 on the Top R&B Albums chart, and the title track and "Back to Life" were number-one R&B hit singles.